 Applying Discourse Theory:

 On day 4 we investigate further the implications of adopting an ethnographic sensibility and taking subjectivity seriously in the research process.
 We explore, in particular, two important dimensions of critical empirical research: the participatory and psychosocial dimensions.
 Finally, as a way of tying together key aspects of the course so far, we revisit key themes from debates in the philosophy of science and social science in order to show how the various elements of the social science research process can be understood as part of a retroductive ‘cycle’ of explanation and reasoning.
 We first discuss the category of retroduction (as developed by philosophers of science Charles Sanders Peirce and Norbert Hanson), and contrast this form of reasoning with induction and deduction.
 Retroduction is then connected – via the ‘retroductive cycle’ – to concerns in the philosophy of social science and to issues in the study of social and political phenomena.
 We then discuss these themes in the context of more general methodological debates linked to the case study approach, particularly in relation to issues of generalization, comparison, and validity.
-Time permiting, we explore some concrete cases in which PDT has been operationalized in the field of critical policy studies.
+The day thus serves also as a way to tie up loose ends and consolidate our work and findings of the course so far.
+Time permitting, we may also explore some concrete cases in which PDT has been operationalized in the field of critical policy studies.

 Cameron, J. and Gibson, K. (2005) ‘Participatory Action Research in a Poststructuralist Vein’, Geoforum 36: 315-331.